General

 - The "tutorial" link opens a detailed guide on the chosen catalog and offers practical tips for component selection.

-You can save or upload input parameters used in "Optical software" via the "save/upload" button at the top of the "System input" menu.
+You can save or upload input parameters used in the "Optical software" by clicking on the button with a floppy disk icon (2).

-Below this button, two additional buttons allow you to load the previously saved setup or move forward to the next one.
+To the left of this button, two additional buttons (1) allow you to load the previously saved setup or move forward to the next one.

-Clicking this button opens a new page with three sections:
+Clicking the button with a floppy disk icon (2) opens a "save/upload" page with three sections:

 The quickest way to save your input parameters is to click the "save" button directly.
 The parameters are then downloaded to your computer’s "Downloads" folder as a file named optical-calculation_"userLogin".oc, where "userLogin" is a simplified version of your email (dots and @ removed).